hairline-bandit/Gloss-Programming-Language/docs.md

 "scan" scans user input and assigns a variable to what is entered

+"int" "str" "flt" "bool" "char" all dump the conversion of a specified var type to type specified by function name

 To use pop, put the pop keyword followed by a colon and a space

 Then put the array that you'd like to pop from (followed by a semicolon ofc)